Rambeboy/vchars-ai-bot/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.